(Last updated 3/13/2017; last reviewed 3/13/2017)

 The Department of Health and Human Services (HHS) guidelines on the use of HIV medicines in adults and adolescents recommend that people with HIV start ART as soon as possible.
 In HIV-infected people with certain conditions, it’s especially important to start ART right away.

 All pregnant women with HIV should take HIV medicines to prevent mother-to-child transmission of HIV.
 The HIV medicines will also protect the health of the pregnant woman.

+All pregnant women with HIV should start taking HIV medicines as soon as possible during pregnancy.
 In general, women who are already taking HIV medicines when they become pregnant should continue taking HIV medicines throughout their pregnancies.
-If HIV infection is diagnosed during pregnancy, the HIV-infected pregnant woman should consider starting ART right away.
+When HIV infection is diagnosed during pregnancy, ART should be started right away.

 Acquired immunodeficiency syndrome (AIDS) is the most advanced stage of HIV infection.
 People with AIDS should start ART immediately.